aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

    ```

 6. Loopback interface number.
-7. Loopback ip range, a unique ip is derived from this ranged and assigned to each l3 leaf based on it's unique id.
+7. Loopback IP range, a unique IP is derived from this range and assigned to each l3 leaf based on its unique id.
 8. SVI Definitions for all SVIs within this tenant.
 9. SVI Description.
 10. IP anycast gateway to be used in the SVI in every leaf across the fabric.
-11. These are pure L2 vlans.
-They do not have a SVI defined in the l3leafs and they will be bridged inside the VXLAN fabric.
+11. These are pure L2 VLANs.
+They do not have an SVI defined in the l3leafs and they will be bridged inside the VXLAN fabric.

 AVD offers granular control of where Tenants and VLANs are configured using `tags` and `filter`.
 Those areas are not covered in this basic example.